blogmarketing/blogmarketing.github.io/_posts/2024-02-17-affordable-marketing-ideas-in-2024.md

 Utilize various keyword research tools to identify **[high-volume keywords relevant to your business]({% post_url 2024-02-18-how-to-find-the-best-keywords %})**, such as "lawn mower repair nearby" or "inexpensive engine parts replacement" for a small engine repair business.

-Once you've identified these keywords, integrate them strategically into your website content, including headlines, title tags, image alt tags, and meta descriptions.
+Once you've identified these keywords, **[integrate them strategically into your website content]({% post_url 2024-02-19-technical-seo %})**, including headlines, title tags, image alt tags, and meta descriptions.
 Ensure proper HTML formatting to enhance readability for search engines.

 Additionally, prioritize mobile optimization and fast loading times, as these factors significantly impact search rankings.